thisisagile/easy/README.md

             return 'mover_product_view';
         }
     }

+The `Map`, `Table` and `Collection` classes have a property called `db` that represents the database to connect to.
+This is usually an instance of the `Database` enumeration, which in its turn defines the database (and its provider) to connect to, as in the example below.

+    export class MyDatabase extends Database {
+        static readonly Erp = new Database('openerp', PostgreSqlProvider);
+        static readonly Cms = new Database('cms', MySqlProvider);
+    }

+Next, the `Map`, `Table` and `Collection` classes, describe a list of properties that you would want mapped in the incoming JSON.
+Properties in the incoming JSON that are not described here are copied automatically.
+Properties can use converters, e.g. to converter from number to string and vice versa.
+Converters are bi-directional, as data that needs to go from the service to storage is mapped back to the database specific format too.

 ## Utilities
 Additionally, this library contains utility classes for standardizing e.g. uri's, and ids, constructors, lists, queries, and errors.
 Quite often these are constructed as monads, which renders robust code.